Lily Collins and Álvaro Morte make their West End stage debuts

 Nevertheless, Collins creates a convincing, one dimensional stereotype of a brash American abroad: obnoxiously patriotic, rather arrogant, incessantly talking with her main comment being that things in Spain are "so cute".
 She is also funny, leaning into the vacuous elements of the role.
 The audience quickly makes a judgement about her, even as it becomes apparent that she is unsure of her life choices.

 Acting drunk on stage rapidly becomes tiring for the audience and Collins sensibly curtails her initial staggered articulation, maintaining uneasy motion and rapid-fire delivery to show her intoxication.
-Yet, despite revelations about her life, relationships and sudden attachment to Manuel, the character never feels quite rounded enough.
+Yet, despite revelations about her life, relationships and sudden attachment to Manuel, the character never feels quite rounded enough to really care about.

 A very charismatic Álvaro Morte has more to work with as Manuel and is suave and quietly controlled in an understated, yet increasingly compelling, performance.
 His smooth exterior and laid-back attitude hides some very jagged emotions.
-Morte peels back the layers of the man, so his vulnerability is only visible to a stranger.
+Morte peels back the layers of the man, so his vulnerability is only visible to the stranger in front of him.

 At 90 minutes straight through, Lynette Linton's pacy direction deftly moves between genuine comedy to darker, more serious themes and back again.
 There is speed when necessary, but quieter moments are given space to breathe.